thisdwhitley/CHIPinteractive/README.md

 docker build -t "chip-interactive" .
 ```

+*NOTE: the build takes about 13 minutes and generates a 1.23GB size image.
+There are numerous warnings during the image build, but they do not effect the functionality of the resulting image.*

 Then the container needs to run with privileged access to the USB device:

 ```